HLD (Expert Mode)

 The second correction takes into account divalent or trivalent salts.
 Previous versions of this app used some ad-hoc corrections, but expert advice is to use ionic strength which, of course, corrects for MWt as well as for charges of anions and cations.

 Therefore you have to put in the MWt (or atomic weight) of you cation and anion.
 As a reminder:

 At one time it was thought that one could correct for alcohols via some simple factors.
 However, this has turned out not to be correct.
 In practice we have to find correction factors for any given alcohol (or polar oil or, even, alcohols within our ethoxylates) via HLD scans.
 So many people use this sort of formula, but the numbers are specific to each system.

 HLD = F(S) - k.EACN - α(T-25) + F(A) + Cc

-To calculate HLD use the same inputs as before but choose the MWt of the salt and whether it is mono-, di- or tri-valent.
-Then enter your % alcohol with your estimate of F(A) which might vary from -0.4 for EtOH, -0.2 for PrOH, 0.1 for BuOH and maybe 0.3 for Pentanol.
+To calculate HLD use the same inputs as in the basic app but choose the MWt of the ions and whether they are mono-, di- or tri-valent.
+Then enter your % Alcohol/Additive with your estimate of F(A).

 If anyone from industry or academia can provide better estimates for the salt or alcohol effects it will be easy to update this app and acknowledge the source of the information!
 Indeed, this version contains the update to the salt via ionic strength.